 Maybe for me, it boils down to this old saying, you always want what you can't have.

 Women want some chase, some drama, some intrigue.
 If it's too easy to get the guy, then she might think, "Wait, he just fell into my lap.
 This is fishy.
 Maybe he thinks that I'm too good for him.
 Cool.
 I'm too good for him.
 Wait, if I'm too good for him, then that means I could do better.
 Next!"

 I hate to say this, but this thought has crossed my mind (and I'm sure others' as well) more than once.
-The allure of the emotionally unavailable guy is that he doesn't think the girl is worth committing to, not yet anyway, which can be construed as, "you're not good enough for me," which automatically makes the girl want to be "good enough," so this is when she starts chasing the guy, when she damn well knows that she shouldn't be.
+The allure of the emotionally unavailable guy is that he doesn't think the girl is worth committing to, not yet anyway, which can be construed as, "you're not good enough for me," which automatically makes the girl want to be "good enough."
+So she starts chasing the guy, when she damn well knows that she shouldn't.

 This part is what Michelle refers to as "the challenge."

 How do you overcome this challenge?
 Is there an eHow on this?
 I'd be happy to read it.
 Dr. Drew?
 Oprah?
 SBK?
 Anyone?